We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 Trip highlights

-• Explore the old city of Pamplona
+• Exploring the old cities of Pamplona and Logrono, capital of La Rioja

 • Enjoying the camaraderie of fellow hikers and pilgrims